Chain-of-Insight/nomsu/README.md

 which produces an output file which can be run with the command `lua output_file.lua`.

 Example code can be found in the examples folder.

+core.nom contains some *extremely* helpful and basic core functionality for the language, written in the language itself, so I recommend adding `run file "core.nom"` to the top of your files.